Police (Detention and Bail) Act 2011

 Overview

 This bill, the Police (Detention and Bail) Act 2011, clarifies how time spent on bail is calculated within the existing Police and Criminal Evidence Act 1984.
-It ensures that time spent on bail is not included when calculating the maximum period a suspect can be detained by police.
+The amendment ensures that time spent on bail is not counted towards the maximum period a suspect can be detained by police.

 Description